MO HealthNet Primary Care Health Home Initiative

 - support primary care practices by increasing available resources and improving care coordination thus improving the quality of clinician work life and patient outcomes.

-The MO HealthNet PCHH initiative currently has 35 providers with over 100 sites.
+The MO HealthNet PCHH initiative currently has more than 40 participating organizations with over 160 clinic sites.
 A complete list of Primary Care Health Home providers and sites can be found in the Featured Links section.

 The PCHH initiative offers comprehensive care management services for Medicaid participants who have two or more chronic health conditions including asthma/COPD, developmental disabilities, diabetes, heart disease, obesity and tobacco use).
 The program also emphasizes the integration of primary care and behavioral health care in order to achieve improved health outcomes.